 Home of a Giant: Rhodes in the Ancient World

 Rhodes has been a significant actor throughout history, from antiquity through to the modern era.
 Its importance derives in part from its scale: it is the largest of the Dodecanese islands.
-It also benefitted from its location: being based in the southeast of the Aegean Sea has positioned the island at something of a crossroads between Europe, Africa, and the Near East.
+It also benefitted from its location; located in the southeast of the Aegean Sea, the island is somewhat of a crossroads between Europe, Africa, and the Near East.
 There is archaeological evidence for interaction with the Minoan culture of Crete from at least the 16th century BCE, which testifies to these connections.
-Likewise, the island had been under the sway of the Persian Empire in the early 5th century (490 BCE).
+Likewise, the island had been under the sway of the Persian Empire in the early 5th century.

 The city of Rhodes itself was established in the late 5th century BCE.
 In 408 BCE, three smaller cities (Ialyssos, Kamiros, and Lindos) merged into a single entity (i.e., Rhodes).
 Prior to this, it had passed between the spheres of influence of the two dominant Greek states.
 First, Rhodes was part of the Athenian hegemony (the Delian League).
 It revolted against Athenian domination in around 412 BCE before siding with Sparta in the final throes of the Peloponnesian War.